-An undergraduate research/creative project is a traditional mechanism to provide a capstone experience for undergraduates pursuing honors.
-In many instances, the research/creative project is a opportunity to showcase the knowledge and skills one has acquired in their respective degree program.
-Research/Creative projects may differ substantially across disciplines, they typically involve a literature review, hypothesis development, research, data collection, data analysis, and thesis preparation.
-Students are required to develop a thesis proposal, and are encouraged to do this by taking advantage of the college-wide course on proposal development (AFLS 3413H).
+An undergraduate thesis is a traditional mechanism to provide a capstone experience for undergraduates pursuing honors.
+In many instances, this experience is a opportunity to showcase the knowledge and skills one has acquired in their respective degree program, culminating in a written document, called a thesis.

 - Honors Research Project Guidelines

 Honors theses which address topics or concerns for local, national, or global communities could qualify for service learning designation!
 If you believe that your honors thesis qualifies for a service learning designation on your transcript, you can visit the Service Learning Initiative website.

 - For examples of all recent undergraduate honors theses from the Agricultural Economics and Agribusiness department, visit the department's webpage on ScholarWorks.

 - Identifying Arkansas Food Desert Blocks Suitable for a Peer-toPeer Modeled Food Redistribution Program (Emily King, 2019)